bomquote/transistor/README.rst

 NOTE-1: A more robust use case will also subclass the ``BaseWorker`` class.
 Because, it provides several methods as hooks for data persistence and post-scrape manipulation.
-Also, one may also consider to sublcass the ``WorkGroupManager`` class and override it's ``monitor`` method.
+Also, one may also consider to subclass the ``WorkGroupManager`` class and override it's ``monitor`` method.
 This is another hook point to have access to the ``BaseWorker`` object before it shuts down for good.

 Refer to the full example in the ``examples/books_to_scrape/workgroup.py`` file for an example of customizing ``BaseWorker`` and ``WorkGroupManager`` methods.
 In the example, we show how to to save data to postgresql with newt.db but you can use whichever db you choose.